OAGi/Score/docs/user_guide/index.rst

 The third reason, as it turned out, when reading the untruncated DEN, it is clearer what the Property Term is and searching is simpler as well.
-For example, if the user thinks about searching for the “Bank Draft Check” notion.
-He does not have to worry about putting “Bank Draft.
+For example, if the user thinks about searching for the "Bank Draft Check" notion.
+He does not have to worry about putting "Bank Draft.
-Check” or “Bank Draft Check” in the search field; he can just type in the DEN search field, “Bank Draft Check”.
+Check" or "Bank Draft Check" in the search field; he can just type in the DEN search field, "Bank Draft Check".

 DEN is a generated field in Score.
 At some point in the future, the algorithm for DEN can change to use the truncation rule, if the user